Skip to content

 Modules

-All students study modules which develop their knowledge and skills in mathematics, chemistry, laboratory skills and study skills.
+All students study modules which develop their knowledge and skills in mathematics, chemistry, biology, laboratory skills and study skills.

 Following successful completion of the foundation year, students will then progress onto their chosen full degree programme.